Researcher of Political Science & Classical Islam. Initiated by the Khwajagan i-Naqshband.

 Samarra (Sur Man Ra’) was a military city about 60 miles north of Baghdad and the new capital of the Abbasid empire.
 The word ‘Askar’ in Arabic is used for a military.
 Imam Hasan b.
 ‘Ali b.
 Muhammad was conferred the honorific style al-Askari by the caliph because he commanded a large private military of lancers and swords men.
 According to most historians, the Imam’s private military was the largest in the empire, and his influence exceeded that of the caliph, who was confined to house arrest by the Turks for most of his reign.

 The history of the descendants of Imam Hasan al-Askari (d.
 874) is shrouded in great mystery and accordingly, has of recent been either outright denied due to ignorance or simply intentionally concealed.
-Unrelated official historic family tree documents kept in renowned Sayyid families and even in the offices of the Naqib al-Ashraf, from Hejaz, to Iran, Bukhara, Samarqand, Afghanistan, the Mughal Empire, Yemen, Somalia and Egypt have traced the descent of thousands of Sayyids over multiple generations back to Imam Hasan al-Askari.
+Unrelated official historic family tree documents kept in renowned Sayyid families and even in the offices of the Naqib al-Ashraf, from Hejaz, to Iran, Bukhara, Samarqand, Afghanistan, the Mughal Empire, Yemen, Somalia, Sudan and Luxor, Egypt have traced the descent of thousands of Sayyids over multiple generations back to Imam Hasan al-Askari.

 The following traditions are shared from Sunni and Shiite hadith narratives and neutral academic sources to share with guests some historic record of the existence of a continuous line of descent from al-Imam Hasan al-Askari in addition to that of his eldest son and successor al-Imam Muhammad al-Mahdi al-Muntadhar.